lmweber/lmweber.github.io/pages/research.md

 ### What is a cell type?

 From a biological perspective, I am interested in the fundamental question of "what is a cell type?".
-By learning from datasets generated using new single-cell technologies (e.g., single-cell RNA sequencing, high-dimensional cytometry, single-cell epigenomics, as well as multi-modal technologies), we can refine definitions of known cell types and states according to their molecular profiles, and potentially discover new cell types and subtle transient states, in both health and disease.
+By learning from datasets generated using new single-cell technologies (e.g. single-cell RNA sequencing, high-dimensional cytometry, single-cell epigenomics, as well as multi-modal technologies), we can refine definitions of known cell types and states according to their molecular profiles, and potentially discover new cell types and subtle transient states, in both health and disease.
 This question motivates several parts of my methodological work.